Gary Allen case: Background

 Gary Arthur Allen was born on 27 September 1973, and raised in Kingston upon Hull.
 At the age of eight, he was referred to a child psychiatrist for aggressive behaviour towards his younger siblings.
 He would also be prone to violent tantrums, and attempted on several occasions to start fires.
 Between January 1982 and July 1983 he spent two terms at Baynard House, a residential home in Hull, where social workers noted a "split personality" where he could be well behaved one minute, and become violent the next.
 At the age of 14, he attacked his mother with a clothes prop while she was in bed recovering from surgery, while on another occasion he attacked a schoolgirl, grabbing her by the throat and hitting her on the head as he attempted to push her to the ground.
 Allen spent time in care as a teenager, and at the age of 15 attempted to strangle the 15-year-old son of his foster carer.

 After joining the British Armed Forces, Allen was stationed in Germany, where, aged 19, he was reprimanded for attempting to steal an advertising flag and for causing criminal damage.
-His violent temper continued, and on one occasion he threw a television through a window at the camp because the United Kingdom did not win that year's Eurovision Song Contest.
+His violent temper continued, and on one occasion he threw a television through a window at the camp because Sonia's "Better the Devil You Know" did not win that year's Eurovision Song Contest.
 Two years later he threatened a housemate with a diver's knife, then later told a friend how he had smashed the fingers of a man who had damaged his car.
 On another occasion he attacked a man with a baseball bat.

 In July 2012, and because of his attacks against sex workers, as well as for standing trial for the murder of Samantha Class, Allen's name was added to the National Ugly Mugs (NUM) list, a Home Office-funded online database of people who are considered to pose a danger to those working in the sex industry.